 - Wow, the weather has been terrible lately.
-We appreciate your willingness to still deliver our mail as it contains our medication that we depend on.
+However, we still appreciate your willingness to deliver our mail as it contains the medication we depend on.
 We are glad that we can count on you!

 - The children are so happy that you are our mailman.
 I think Peter may become a mailman someday!
 He is fascinated with the process.
 Thank you for being polite and kind when he asks you questions!

 - Thank you for delivering our mail promptly.
-We have noticed that you are careful with the large boxes which we appreciate since they often contain fragile items.
-We have not had anything break yet (unlike with other delivery services and mailmen).
+We have noticed that you are careful with the large boxes, which we appreciate since they often contain fragile items.
+We have not had anything broken yet.

 - Stamps.
 They sit in the corner and do nothing all day and somehow still travel all over the world.
 Thank you for helping the stamps see the world!